 Size, Weight, Ergonomics

 Sometimes it’s not easy to tell what the right size is for a good percussion massager.
-But the M3 pro feels just about the right size.
+But the Opove M3 massage gun feels just about the right size.

 That said, it weighs 2.5lbs (with a ball attachment).
-This is near standard weight for most guns in its category, but we’ve seen lighter guns.
+This is near standard weight for most massage guns in its category, but we’ve seen lighter sports massagers.
 We often associate bulkiness with the type of battery a device has.

-Ergonomically, the M3 Pro is okay.
-The vertical handle doesn’t help reduce the strain on the arm during a massage.
-In our experience, it can be quite a challenge using a T-shaped massage gun over prolonged periods.
+Ergonomically, the M3 Pro massage gun is okay.
+The 90-degree handle doesn’t help reduce the strain on the arm during a massage.
+In our experience, using a T-shaped massage gun over prolonged periods can be quite a challenge.

-The handle is also not as long as many other devices out there.
-It has a silicone rubber grip that makes things even handier.
+The handle is also not as long as many other massage guns out there.
+It has a silicone rubber grip that makes it easier to hold and maneuver.

 Performance